tina-trenkner/one-month-in-coffee/README.md

 Skeleton is used for a quick grid system. jQuery is used because it is useful and practical, even though I had hoped to animate with vanillaJS.
 This viz was a lesson in using things that work.

-There's lots I could still do with this animation:
--There's a lot of code that violates DRY.
-So the opportunities for refactoring are grand.
+My goal, at least in January 2018, is to get a month of data animated.
+There's a lot of code that violates DRY, so the opportunities for refactoring are grand.
 There needs to be more loops.
-My goal, at least in January 2018, is to get a month of data animated.
--There's likely a way to trigger the animations based on if that day had one, two or three coffee purchases.
+There's likely a way to trigger the animations based on if that day had one, two or three coffee purchases.

 Friendly feedback warmly welcomed. tinatrenkner at gmail dot com.